dustinpfister/blog_posts/_posts/canvas-example-space-shooter.md

 So now that is out of the way lets get to the actual javaScript.

 ## 2 - The Display Object Classes

+The first javaScript file disp.js is a file that I worked out for display objects that will be used in the canvas example.
+A display object is a sprite or graphic that represents some kind of object that is used in the game.
+In this canvas example display objects are things like this player ship, enemy ships, and shots that are being fired.
+This file is also an example of prototype based inheritance in javaScript.
+There is a Base Display object that contains properties and methods that are common for all display objects in the canvas example, and then other classes that extend that base class for Ships and Shots.

 ### 2.1 - The Base Disp Class